 If you find that your venting system is not correct, you should take steps to remedy it as soon as possible.
 There can be other warning signs of a faulty venting system that you should be on the lookout for.
 If your clothes are suddenly taking much longer to dry, or are still wet at the end of the cycle, can be an indication of a dirty or clogged dryer vent.
 If you observe where the vent exits your home while your dryer is running and don’t feel any heat, this can also indicate a problem.
 Another warning sign is your dryer becoming extremely hot during use and even damaging your clothes.

 If you are experiencing any of these issues, J and J Air Duct Cleaning is here to help!
-Our residential air duct cleaning in Las Vegas can make sure that your dryer venting system is clean and free of lint buildup.
+Our residential duct cleaning services can make sure that your dryer venting system is clean and free of lint buildup.
 A dryer fire is a serious issue, so contact us today to ensure your dryer vent is safe!
+We provide dryer duct cleaning services throughout Las Vegas.